muzhiBryn/workshop_servers/README.md

 ## Reflection

 * [ ] Whats the difference between Django, Flask, and Ruby on Rails?
-* [ ] When would you use each of these above frameworks?
+* [ ] When might you use each of those frameworks?